maheshjfrog/SwampUp2023/JFTD105-Multisite_Use_Cases_With_the_JFrog Platform/lab-1-replication/README.md

   ``jf rt rplt template-push.json``

   - Select replication job type (press Tab for options): `push`
-  - Enter source repo key > `<YY>-jftd105-maven-dev-local`         YY: student number, for example 00 or 32.
+  - Enter source repo key > `jftd105-maven-dev-local`
-    - Enter target repo key > `<YY>-jftd105-maven-dev-local`       YY: student number, for example 00 or 32.
+    - Enter target repo key > `jftd105-maven-dev-local`
   - Enter cron expression for frequency (for example, 0 0 12 * * ? will replicate daily) > `*/10 * * * * ?`
   - You can type ":x" at any time to save and exit.
   - Select the next property > `enabled`